 How large is the Carroll County Public School System?

-Today, approximately 25,500 students attend Carroll County Public Schools, ranking us as the ninth largest school system in the state of Maryland.
+Today, approximately 25,300 students attend Carroll County Public Schools, ranking us as the ninth largest school system in the state of Maryland.
 Approximately 3,300 people are employed by the school system to provide the necessary programs and supporting services for students.
-The system is made up of twenty-two elementary schools, nine middle schools, eight high schools, two career and technology centers, one special education center, and the Gateway School, which houses alternative programs for students.
+The system is made up of twenty-two elementary schools, eight middle schools, seven high schools, one career and technology center, one special education center, and Gateway School/Crossroads Middle, which house alternative programs for students.

 How is the school system's Board of Education organized?